Tong-Chen/tong-chen.github.com/how-to/index.md

 comments: yes
 ---

+There are three big steps listed below to construct a jekyll blog if I understand right.

+* Accompliish the first step, you can write blogs already.
+* For me, the second step is only used for testing.
+A local server may also be useful for you to browse blogs when you are off line.
+* The third step gives you a setted domain name.

 #### Basic three steps
 1. Create a Github repository, names as `USERNAME`.github.com.

 2. Clone a constructed jekyll repository
    {% highlight bash %}
    git clone https://github.com/plusjade/jekyll-bootstrap.git USERNAME.github.com
    {% endhighlight %}

 3. Write blogs in _post folder according to Markdown syntax and push to Github.

-*Attention: Please be patient, it may take a while for your blog to be accessed.*
+*Attention: Please be patient, it may take a while (about 10 minutes) for your blog to be accessed.*

+Congratulations!
+You can write things now.

 #### Install local server
 Here only lists instructions for Windows system since I am not familar with it.